Stockholm’s iconic architecture, part 5: Educational and public spaces

 Vasamuseet

 The Vasa Museum (Vasamuseet) in Stockholm, Sweden, is a world-renowned maritime museum located on the island of Djurgården.
-It is famous for housing the Vasa, the world’s only fully preserved 17th-century ship, which tragically sank on its maiden voyage in 1628.
+The museum is known for the Vasa, a fully preserved 17th-century ship.
+It tragically sank on its maiden voyage in 1628.

 Designed by architects Marianne Dahlbäck and Göran Månsson, the museum was constructed between 1987 and 1990.
-Its unique architectural concept resembles a large copper tent with stylized masts that represent the Vasa’s original height, blending seamlessly with the park-like surroundings of Djurgården.
+The building looks like a copper tent with masts showing the Vasa’s height.
+It blends well with Djurgården’s parkland.

 Address: Galärvarvsvägen 14 (Google maps)